 Fast forward to 2021 and the landscape for ANC true wireless earbuds has changed entirely.
 There are more options than ever before and all the heavy hitters — including Apple, Sony and Bose (finally) — have released their pair of wireless earbuds with active noise-canceling abilities.
 These are the best offerings that 2021 has to offer.

-The AirPods Pro deliver almost as powerful noise-canceling skills as the Bose QC Earbuds and sound just as good.
+The AirPods Pro deliver almost as powerful noise-canceling skills as the Sony WF-1000XM4 and Bose QC Earbuds and sound just as good.
 The cool thing is Apple packed the AirPods Pro with a ton of new tech.
 There’s Adaptive EQ, which is a sort-of hearing test to help you find the best fitting silicone ear tip.
 The transparency mode is pretty phenomenal.
 They have Apple’s H1 chip for easy iPhone pairing.
-They have a new "Spatial Audio" feature (with iOS 14 or later) and support for immersive sound technologies like Dolby Atmos.
-And they also Apple’s first-and-only wireless earbuds that are sweat-resistant (IPX4), so you should have no problem exercising with them.
+They have a new "Spatial Audio" feature and support for immersive sound technologies like Dolby Atmos.
+And they are sweat-resistant (IPX4), so you should have no problem exercising with them.

 Released in June 2021, the Sony WF-1000XM4 slightly edge out the Bose Quiet Comfort Earbuds as our pick for the best noise-canceling wireless earbuds you can buy.
 They are the successor to the nearly two-year-old WH-1000XM3, but Sony redesigned them from the ground up so they have more vibrant sound and better noise-cancellation.
 They also look and feel completely different; they have a more rounded design and they're noticeably smaller (each earbud is 10-percent smaller and the case is about 40-percent smaller).
 Finally, Sony gave them some new-age features like wireless charging and water-resistance (IPX4) so they feel like the new hotness.